Fausto Freire, CIE Coordinator, Associate Professor at University of Coimbra

 Research areas: Renewable and Sustainable Energy Systems; HVAC & Refrigeration Systems; Life Cycle Assessment.

-Rita Garcia holds a PhD in Sustainable Energy Systems (MIT-Portugal Program, University of Coimbra, 2016) and a MSc in Environmental Engineering (University of Coimbra, 2010).
-She is a postdoctoral researcher in several R&D projects at ADAI/LAETA and the University of Coimbra.
+Rita Garcia holds a PhD in Sustainable Energy Systems (MIT-Portugal Program, University of Coimbra, 2016) and an MSc in Environmental Engineering (University of Coimbra, 2010).
+She was a visiting research student at the MIT in 2014.
+She is a PhD researcher in several R&D projects at ADAI/LAETA and the University of Coimbra (UC).
+Currently, she has as Junior Researcher contract with ADAI/LAETA, funded by FCT, and is Invited Assistant Professor at UC.
+She is a Member of the Committee for Scientific Research and Outreach (CICLE) of the Energy for Sustainability Initiative at the UC.
 Her research interests include life cycle modeling and assessment of energy and biomass-based systems, consequential modeling, dynamic fleet modeling, and life-cycle sustainability assessment.

 Research areas: Life cycle (sustainability) assessment of energy, biomass-based and electric vehicle systems; consequential modeling; fleet modeling.
-Industrial Ecology; Urban Metabolism; environmental management; environmental product declarations, product carbon footprint.
+Industrial Ecology; Urban Metabolism; Material Flow Analysis, environmental management; environmental product declarations, product carbon footprint.

 Carla Cordeiro, MSc student in Environmental Engineering (University of Coimbra)